fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 Finally, a more useful map.

-When you're comfortable with the concepts covered here, move on to the next tutorial in the series, on [using historic maps with QGIS](/tutorials/qgis/using-historic-maps-with-qgis).
+When you're comfortable with the concepts covered here, move on to the next tutorial in the series, on [overlaying historic maps with QGIS](/tutorials/qgis/overlaying-historic-maps-with-qgis).